 Fruits are less plentiful than in the summer but oranges, clementines and pomegranates are at the best around Christmas and give us a good dose of immune boosting vitamin C. Don’t forget about the gorgeous blood oranges, that come in early January, that are packed with antioxidants including anti-inflammatory anthocyanins, like our favourite vegetable… purple carrots!

-Pomegranates are bursting with vitamin C and their little seeds make a great cake topping as well as a fun finger food but as it may take babies a while to grab those tiny little seeds, so we like mixing them with a little yogurt or blitzing them into a ruby coloured smoothie!
+Pomegranates are bursting with vitamin C. Blitzing them into a ruby coloured smoothie could be great for your little one.
+For older children over 12 months, their little seeds make a great cake topping as well as a fun finger food but as it may take them a while to grab those tiny little seeds, so we like mixing them with a little yogurt!

 Leftovers make perfect suppers!

 And how about Christmas dinner leftovers?
 I’ll tell you a secret, they make great baby dinners, especially finger foods!
-Leftover turkey meat mixed with some of roast veggies and a beaten egg in your Béaba Babycook ®, shaped into little patties and steamed gently in your Babycook too or roasted if you have your oven going are a great supper lunch.
+Leftover turkey meat mixed with some of roast veggies and a beaten egg in your Béaba Babycook ®, shaped into little patties, steamed gently in your Babycook then browned in the oven or frying pan are a great supper lunch.

 And of course, the grand finally…the Christmas cake!